 - Combine the apples, onion, ginger paste, orange juice, vinegar, brown sugar, mustard seeds, pepper flakes and salt in a heavy bottomed sauce pan or pot over medium heat.
 Le Creuset cookware is perfect for this.

-- Bring the mixture to a low boil, and reduce the heat to simmer for 1 hour, or until most of the liquid has evaporated.
+- Bring the mixture to a low boil and reduce the heat to low heat and simmer for 1 hour, or until most of the liquid has evaporated.
 Stir occasionally to ensure none of the chutney sticks to the bottom of the pot.

 - Add the raisins, and simmer for an additional 15 minutes.

 - Serve immediately while warm or at room temperature.
-Store leftovers in mason jars or other airtight container in the refrigerator for up to one month.
+Store leftovers in mason jars or other airtight container in the refrigerator for up to two weeks.
+If you seal the jars using a canning method (see the post for details on how to do this), store in a dark, dry, cool space for up to 6 months.

 Jane